 That is before my mobile started ringing.
-It was Annie my wife notifying me that she had arrived at hospital, but not everything was fine, there were serious complications with her pregnancy, which eventually ended in us losing the baby.
-We would both end up becoming a moving experience, but to see my wife completely wrecked by all this was to difficult to take in, but I stood by her side all the way.
+It was Annie my wife notifying me that she had arrived at the hospital, but not everything was as we planned, there were serious complications with her pregnancy, which eventually ended in us losing the baby.
+We would both end up becoming extremely moved by the experience, but to see my wife completely wrecked by all this was to difficult to take in, but I stood by her side all the way.

 I left the youngster behind as I cycled the remaining 40 km as fast as my legs would carry me.
-I passed the strange looking temple complex, with what I believed was either a Buddhist or Hindu symbol on it, which could have been mistaken for being a swastika.
+I passed the strange looking temple complex, with what I believed was either a Buddhist or Hindu symbol on it, which could have been mistaken for being a swastika but wasn’t.